 How big is Kakadu?

-Almost 20,000 square kilometres - that's almost half the size of Switzerland.
+Kakadu is almost 20,000 square kilometres – that’s about half the size of Switzerland.

 When did Kakadu become a national park?